-I have carried out research and supervision on a wide range of algal topics from the ecology of snow algae in Antarctica, remote sensing polar algae blooms, using algae for bioenergy, bioremediation, pigments and food production on earth across all continents to exploiting algae to help astronauts on long term space missions.
-I also lead the EU EIT-Food international algae biotechnology training courses across Europe.
+I carry out research and supervision on a wide range of topics from the ecology and physiology of snow algae in Antarctica, remote sensing polar algae blooms, using algae for bioenergy, bioremediation, pigments and food production on earth across all continents to exploiting algae to help astronauts on long term space missions.
+I also established and lead the EU EIT-Food international algae biotechnology, restorative aquaculture and entrepreneurship training courses across Europe.

 Selected past projects I developed, coordinated and/or managed